 - More nutritious.
 Fermentation often boosts the B vitamins and amino acids found in dairy, actually increasing their nutritional value.
-Aged cheeses, such as cheddar and Parmesan, are excellent source of K2 vitamin (great for your bones!), which is also the result of fermentation.
+Aged cheeses, such as cheddar and Parmesan, are an excellent source of K2 vitamin (great for your bones!), which is also the result of fermentation.

 - More fat=less problems.
 Dairy products like butter and ghee have a much higher fat content than regular milk.
-This is due to the way butter and ghee are made, which eliminates majority of the milk solids.
+This is due to the way butter and ghee are made, which eliminates the majority of the milk solids.
 The more fat percentage, the less you have to worry about the lactose (sugars) and casein (protein).

-- Best options: ghee (almost 99% fat content), butter (90-95% fat content), kefir, full fat yoghurt, goat’s and sheep’s milk cheeses, aged cheeses, full fat cream, sour cream.
+- Best options: ghee (almost 99% fat content), butter (90-95% fat content), kefir, full-fat yoghurt, goat’s and sheep’s milk cheeses, aged cheeses, full-fat cream, sour cream.
 Raw fermented and full-fat dairy is even better as it contains more nutrients and enzymes, which help with the digestion of this food.
 More about raw milk benefits here.

 - Casein caveat: Some people may have reactions to the protein found in milk, called casein.
-This is especially true for those with a coeliac disease.
+This is especially true for those with coeliac disease.
 Safer options include ghee, butter and cream, which due to higher fat content, contain only traces of casein.

 Soaked and sprouted legumes